sunaku/enthium/README.md

   it can be typed without same-finger bigrams such as `you'd` and `I'd`.

-* Comma and semicolon are clustered for cycling f/F/t/T searches in Vim and also to mirror the relative ordering of H and L on the right hand.
+* Comma and semicolon are clustered for cycling f/F/t/T searches in Vim and also to mirror the relative ordering of K and J on the right hand.

 * Though period and comma are reversed in terms of their shifted symbols `>` and `<`, this arrangement helps to reduce lateral stretch bigrams